Mike Mendoza (broadcaster): Political career

 A former member of the Conservative Party, Mendoza was a councillor for the party on Hove Borough Council (now part of Brighton and Hove City Council) and nearby Adur District Council.
 Mendoza represented the Peverel ward for the Conservatives in the May 2002 elections.
 He resigned from the Conservative Party in 2004, and stood in the June 2004 elections for the Marine Ward on Adur District Council.
 He won the seat as an independent, a week before it was announced that he would be joining Talksport.
 He stood down as a councillor in May 2005.
 In the June 2009 local elections he was as a candidate for UKIP in the Saltings ward of West Sussex County Council.
 He re-joined the Conservative Party in December 2009 and was elected to Adur District Council in May 2010 as a councillor in St Mary's ward.
 In 2012 Mendoza became deputy chairman (deputy mayor) of Adur District Council and vice-chairman of planning.
 In May 2013 he was elected chairman of Adur District Council, but resigned as a councillor in October 2014.
+In May 2026 he was elected to Adur District Council as a Reform party candidate.